-All documents should be sent to curriculum@st-andrews.ac.uk who will forward the appropriate forms to the Master's Office and CAG for consideration.
+All documents should be sent to curriculum@st-andrews.ac.uk who will forward the appropriate forms to the CARSG group and Master's Office for consideration.
+Following the Masters and CARSG approval proposals must be submitted to CAG for consideration via C-view.
 Heads of Schools are encouraged to take advice from the Director of Admissions, and Director of Finance on the completion of the business case.
 The University Fees Officer should be consulted to ensure that new programmes comply with the University's tuition fee structure.